utahjohnnymontana/DVD-Rip-Prep/README.md

-DVD Rip Prep (drp) is a bash script that attemps to prepare an MKV file produced from a DVD by MakeMKV and prepare it for upscaling.
+DVD Rip Prep (drp) is a bash script that attemps to prepare an MKV file produced from a DVD by MakeMKV for upscaling.
 It will probably not be of any use with other video files.
 It won't do you much good with video extracted from a Blu Ray or 4K or even with files that were extracted from a DVD but later edited.

 Before you read further, this is a hobby project.
 I am not a video professional and this is as much a learning project for me as anything.
 I don't really know